List of Fringe characters: Lincoln Lee

 Captain Lincoln Lee (portrayed by Seth Gabel; main: season 4; recurring: season 2–3, 5) is a team leader within the parallel universe Fringe division, working with Fauxlivia and Alt-Charlie.

-Agent Lee was originally introduced in the first part of the season two finale, when the Fringe division of our dimension goes to "the other side" to get Peter back.
+Agent Lee was originally introduced in the first part of the season two finale, when the Fringe division of the prime universe goes to "the other side" to get Peter back.
 The showdown between the two Fringe divisions leaves Lee with third degree burns covering 90% of his body.
 Thanks to the advanced nanotechnology known in the other dimension, Lee does not stay away from duty for long, and after a three months medical treatment he is completely recovered.

 Lee is a capable agent and a devoted friend to his fellow Fringe division agents, risking his health by prematurely leaving his nano-regeneration chamber to help them.
 Lee seems to care deeply for Fauxlivia and even attempted kissing her before learning she had a boyfriend.
 He seems to be very bad at keeping secrets, as he immediately tells Fauxlivia that her fiancé intends to propose to her after having been told in confidence.
 He is in charge of the Fringe division after the death of the alternate Colonel Broyles.
 At first he seems to doubt himself, saying that he "feels like he's missing something, that Broyles would see something he wouldn't" ("Immortality") but he gains more confidence after apprehending the culprit.